tmobile/magentaA11y/_checklist-web/progress.md

 ---
 layout: entry
-title:  "Progress bar"
+title:  "Progress bar / spinner"
-description: "How to code and test an accessible progress bar for Web"
+description: "How to code and test an accessible progress bar, loader or spinner for Web"
 categories: main form
 order: 0

 keyboard:
   arrow keys: |
-    The progress bar is able to be browsed
+    Content within the progress indicator is browsed in logical order

 mobile:
   swipe: |
-    Reads the progress bar
+    Content within the progress indicator is browsed in logical order

 screenreader:
   name:  |
-    The progress bar's purpose is clear
+    The progress indicator purpose is clear
   role:  |
     It identifies itself as some kind of progress indicator
   state:  |